Skip to content

 )

-# Create the snapshot and stream the build logs
+# Create and register the snapshot, streaming the build logs

 daytona.snapshot.create(